BrindleDigital/rentfetch/README.md

 A plugin which displays property, floorplan and unit availability and information.
 [Visit the official site](https://rentfetch.io)

-We plan long-term to offer this plugin entirely free through the WordPress repo, and that will be the only place to get it.
-Until the plugin is approved, we'll offer it here on Github as well.
+We plan long-term to offer this plugin entirely free through the WordPress repo, and that will (hopefully) soon be the only place to get it.
+Until the plugin is approved, we need some mechanism to let people stay up to date, so we'll offer it here on Github as well.

 ## Getting Started